dojot/docs/source/faq/faq.rst

 - `<https://github.com/dojot/dojot>`_: this is where we keep track of all the things related to this project as issues and there are also some component codes here.

-- `<https://github.com/dojot/docker-compose>`_: repository for Docker compose
-  files and configurations.
-This is what we would recommend to use to start with.
+- `<https://github.com/dojot/docker-compose>`_: repository with the files and settings to perform dojot in a Docker environment using the *docker-compose* tool.
+This is the repository we recommend to start with dojot.

-- `<https://github.com/dojot/ansible-dojot>`_: repository for ansible (kubernetes)
+- `<https://github.com/dojot/ansible-dojot>`_: repository with files and settings to perform dojot in *Kubernetes* environment.
-  files and configurations.

 See how to use *docker-compose* and *ansible-dojot* repositories in :doc:`../installation-guide`.